add2cal/add-to-calendar-button/README.md

 1. Requires Node.js, npm, and a project, which builds on it (e.g. React or Angular).
 2. Run **`npm install add-to-calendar-button`**.
 3. Import the module into your project/component.
-For example with Angular/React: `import { atcb_init } from 'add-to-calendar-button';`.
+For example with Angular/React: `import { addToCalendar, atcb_init } from 'add-to-calendar-button';`.
-4. Init the js after the DOM has been loaded.
+4. Either use `addToCalendar` with your own buttons/forms/etc, or run `atcb_init` after the DOM has been loaded.
 To determine the right moment and execute, ...
   1. with Angular, you would use `ngAfterViewInit()` with `atcb_init();` (mind that, depending on your app, other hooks might be better);
   2. with React, you might want to include an event listener like `document.addEventListener('DOMContentLoaded', atcb_init, false);` or using hooks in a functional component like `useEffect(() => atcb_init());`
 5. Include the css.
 For example with Angular or React, add the following to the global style.css: `@import 'add-to-calendar-button/assets/css/atcb.min'`;